DevExUtils/aws-utils-zsh/README.md

 # zsh-awp
-AWS CLI Profile manager and helper using FZF
+AWS CLI Profile manager and helper using FZF for ZSH